-My research focuses on how to make large pre-trained models (e.g. GPT-3) safe and useful for real-world problems.
-I'm especially interested in multimodal and domain-agnostic pretraining, which has the potential to unlock important applications in the natural sciences, engineering, and healthcare.
+My research focuses on how to make foundation models (e.g. GPT-3) safe and useful for real-world problems in the natural sciences, engineering, and healthcare.

 I'm grateful to be supported by an Open Philanthropy AI Fellowship.

 In Fall 2021 I was the instructor of Stanford's CS 197: Computer Science Research.
 (Slides and materials)

 Foundation models are machine learning models (e.g. SimCLR or GPT-3), which are trained on a large amount of unlabeled data and can be easily adapted to many downstream tasks.